Update: ‘Battery & Range’ sub-section of ‘Rivian R1S Specifications’ section updated.

 Rivian has smartly engineered the rear seats and the tailgate of the R1S.
 The rear has two tailgates: one that opens upwards electronically by pressing a button, and the lower tailgate that folds flat like a loading platform.
 The upper tailgate also has lamps; if the customers are in a poorly-lit location, it illuminates the loading area.
 The boot also has hooks that slide back and forth and can be used for attaching gear.
 And lastly, the second and the third rows fold flat at the touch of a button to open up acres of room to accommodate large items.

 Rivian R1S Specifications

-There are two drivetrain options on the Rivian R1S: a quad motor AWD layout with one electric motor for each wheel and a dual-motor AWD option with one electric motor on each axle.
-The quad motor set-up is good for 835 hp and 908 lb-ft, blasting the R1T from 0-60 mph in just 3 seconds.
-The dual-motor set-up isn’t a slouch by any means, producing a combined output of 600 hp and 600 lb-ft with a 0-60 mph time of 4 seconds.
+There are two drivetrain options on the 2023 Rivian R1S: a quad-motor AWD layout with one electric motor for each wheel and a dual-motor AWD option with one electric motor on each axle.
+The quad motor set-up is good for 835 hp and 908 lb-ft, blasting the R1T from 0-60 mph in 3.0 seconds.
+The dual-motor set-up isn’t a slouch by any means, producing a combined output of more than 600 hp and a combined torque of more than 600 lb.-ft.
+It allows a 0-60 mph time of 4.5 seconds.

 Battery & Range

-What’s more, the battery pack and the drivetrain come with an eight-year/175,000-mile warranty, whichever comes first.
-The long warranty period is a testament to Rivian’s belief in the reliability of its offerings.
+The battery pack and the drivetrain come with an eight-year/175,000-mile warranty, whichever comes first.

 By the end of 2023, Rivian plans to have 3,500 DC fast chargers across 600 sites in North America.
 Along with level 2 AC chargers, Rivian’s entire network is projected to comprise 10,000 chargers by the end of 2023.
 They will be powered by 100% green energy sources and have an output of 200 kW, eventually increasing to 300 kW.
 The connected car technology lets owners locate charging stations and monitor charging status through the Rivian app.